Tacony, Philadelphia: Parks and Recreation Centers

-The following are located within the boundaries of Tacony: Vogt Recreation Center, Joseph F. Vogt Playground, Disston Park, Disston Recreation Center, Franklin Delano Roosevelt Playground, Frank J. G. Dorsey Memorial Playground, Senator William Vincent Mullin Playground, and Lardner's Point Park.
+The following are located within the boundaries of Tacony: Joseph F. Vogt Playground, Disston Park, Disston Recreation Center, Franklin Delano Roosevelt Playground, Frank J. G. Dorsey Memorial Playground, Senator William Vincent Mullin Playground, and Lardner's Point Park.

 Sports teams

 Disston AA

 The Disston AA FC, nicknamed "The Sawmakers" was a U.S. soccer team sponsored by the Disston Saw Works from 1909 to 1921.
 The team played for several years in local Philadelphia leagues before joining the National Association Football League.
 It was a perennial contender in both league and cup play.